When Whatsapp Shows Last Seen?

 1. Can I hide my Last Seen status from specific contacts?

-Yes, you can customize your Last Seen privacy settings to hide your status from specific contacts.
-Simply go to the privacy settings in Whatsapp and select the desired option.
+Yes, Whatsapp allows you to customize your privacy settings and choose who can see your Last Seen status.
+You can select from three options: Everyone, My Contacts, or Nobody.

-2. Can I see someone’s Last Seen if they have hidden it?
+2. Can I see the Last Seen status of someone who has blocked me?

-No, if someone has customized their Last Seen privacy settings to hide their status from you, you will not be able to see their Last Seen timestamp.
+No, if someone has blocked you on Whatsapp, you will not be able to see their Last Seen status, and they will not be able to see yours.

-3. Does Whatsapp show the exact time of the Last Seen status?
+3. Can I see the Last Seen status of someone who has disabled it?

-No, Whatsapp only displays the approximate time of the Last Seen status.
-It will show “today” if the person was last seen on the same day, or display the specific date if it was on a previous day.
+No, if someone has disabled their Last Seen status in their privacy settings, you will not be able to see their Last Seen status, and they will not be able to see yours.

-In conclusion, Whatsapp’s Last Seen feature provides users with valuable information about the online activity of their contacts.
-By customizing the privacy settings, users can control who can see their Last Seen status.
-However, it’s important to respect each other’s privacy and use this feature responsibly.
+In conclusion, the Last Seen feature on Whatsapp provides users with valuable information about the activity of their contacts.
+However, it is essential to respect the privacy preferences of others and use this feature responsibly.
+By customizing your privacy settings, you can control who can see your Last Seen status and ensure a more seamless and secure messaging experience.